viveksahukar/adhd-assistant-capstone/README.md

 ## Authentication Friction

-Problem: The initial "Hybrid" workflow (Local VS Code \+ Remote Colab) caused significant friction.
+**Problem**: The initial "Hybrid" workflow (Local VS Code \+ Remote Colab) caused significant friction.
 Interactive authentication (popups) required by Vertex AI failed in the headless Colab environment.

-Resolution: I migrated to a Cloud-Native Workflow using Google AI Studio.
+**Resolution**: I migrated to a Cloud-Native Workflow using Google AI Studio.
 I replaced complex Service Account authentication with a streamlined API Key approach managed via Colab Secrets.
 This aligned with the principle of optimizing for Velocity during the prototyping phase.

 ## Context Availability

-Problem: After refactoring the code to use external files, the agent stopped decomposing tasks.
+**Problem**: After refactoring the code to use external files, the agent stopped decomposing tasks.

-Resolution: I diagnosed this as a Context Alignment failure.
+**Resolution**: I diagnosed this as a Context Alignment failure.
 The new user\_profile.json was missing specific instructions ("prefer sub-tasks \< 45 mins") that were previously hardcoded.
 Updating the external JSON file immediately restored the intelligent behavior, validating that the architecture was correctly driven by Context rather than code12.

 ---